Performing Arts

 The drama department at Hopkinton High School includes Public Speaking, Public Speaking II, and Passages, a course which introduces students to basic skills that will ensure a smooth transition from living at home to being on their own.
 Additionally there are extra-curricular theatre activities including a fall musical, a winter play, and the one-act festival in May.

-HHS Drama Ensemble present
+HHS Drama Ensemble to present

 Drama Offerings